jncraton/operating-systems-cpsc4420/lectures/13-threads.md

 - Threads exist from the time their first instruction begins executing until the time of last instruction execution
 - Threads with overlapping lifetimes are running concurrently
-- A key feature of most operating systems is allow threads to run concurrently
+- A key feature of most operating systems is to allow threads to run concurrently

 # 2.3 Reasons for Concurrent Threads